2021 New York Yankees Depth Chart

 When looking back at Yankee lineups of old, it is hard to find an infield that is built solely around homegrown talent.
 Although the team acquired Gleyber Torres from the Cubs, he spent a couple of years within the farm system to foster his improvement at his position.
-Favoring a heavy workload early in 2018, Torres did find himself up against the odds with minor injury concerns.
+Favoring a heavy workload early, Torres did find himself up against the odds with minor injury concerns.
 His bounceback to a .277 batting average and tallying 23 home runs to match his 70 RBIs has the prospect carving out consistency at his position.
 Miguel Andjuar is the rookie 3rd base man that has increased his prevalence within this roster.
 He is batting just under .300 and his home run and RBI production has him just ahead of Torres.
 Didi Gregorius continues to offer relief across the infield.
 His production is never wavering, offering a consistent, veteran talent the team can lean on.
 Greg Bird continues to work his way back into the infield discussion.
 Bird has battled injuries, but his strong output levels have him increasing his role within this offense.
 Gary Sanchez is still patiently awaiting a return to the lineup following injury rehab.
 When this tier of offense and defense is at full strength, there is little competition for league best discussions.

 The Yankees made the biggest splash this off-season when they signed Giancarlo Stanton to the richest contract in major league baseball history.
 Stanton currently holds the team lead in home runs at 33, with a bevy of players coming behind in the 20s range.
 His 86 RBIs are also good for best on the team, an offensive output that is not easily matched by opposing arm talents.
 Aaron Judge has had a minor falloff this season.
 His numbers are shadowed by injury, which begs to reason why his home runs and RBI totals are trending lower this season.
 Judge has rebounded nicely from injuries, which is a promising sign for his longevity within the organization.
 Aaron Hicks and Brett Gardner continue to be the team’s top utility choices in the outfield.
 Both players have proven day-to-day consistencies that are worthy of a starting spot, so having options at this tier creates sound match-ups for the team.